 Quick Summary

-- Protein powder is good for you as it presents the following benefits; promotes weight loss, improves exercise recovery, and enhances muscle building.
+- Protein powder is beneficial for those who exercise regularly, aiding in weight loss, improving exercise recovery, and enhancing muscle building.

 Do Protein Powders Provide Health Benefits?